DreymaR/BigBagKbdTrixXKB/README.md

 	- First, just make Curl with D-V swap built in.
 Let the Extend Paste function be where it falls for now.
 	- Separate Angle mods for Curl and non-Curl?
 Probably not, as it'll still get silly when using both QWERTY and Cmk-eD.
 * Check out the compose:102 option.
 This would be similar to what I've used in EPKL for Windows!
 It's also present in some other layouts.
+* Echo the setxkbmap command when using setkb.sh, for ease of troubleshooting!
+Also make the script able to output the command for piping?
+* Add a localectl option to setkb.sh?
+So people can choose that or setxkbmap.
+Eventually, even more variants such as Sway?

 * Problems with Super+<letter> shortcuts: https://github.com/DreymaR/BigBagKbdTrixXKB/issues/23#issuecomment-1027839924